 This increases the overall range if a direct radio link from the Air Base Extension to more distant devices is not possible.

 Note that communication via repeaters leads to time delays.

 If an Air device requires more than two repeaters in succession, we recommend an additional Air Base Extension or Tree to Air Bridge near the low-signal device.

 The number of hops (number of repeaters to the Air Base Extension) can be seen in the Device Status.

-The Loxone Air communication is encrypted by IPSec.
-Each Loxone installation has its own encryption key, so that neighbouring installations can not interfere.
+The Loxone Air communication is encrypted using IPSec.
+Each Loxone installation has its own encryption key.

 The update of the Air devices is performed automatically in the background.
 The functionality of the device is maintained even during the update.
 When rebooted during the update process of the Mini Server or the Air Base Extension, the update will start again from the beginning.

 The update may take up to an hour.

 The versions of the device can be checked on the device status.
 If the field is highlighted in green, no update is necessary.

 When multiple devices operating on the same frequency, the connection quality can suffer.
 Whether the channel you are using is free or occupied, you can check the Device Status of Loxone Config.